xesdoog/SmallBase/docs/services/ThreadManager.md

 ## API Compatibility

 - Uses `script.run_in_fiber` or `script.run_in_callback` based on API version.
-- Falls back to a noop in mock/test environment.
+- Falls back to coroutines in test environments.

 ## Notes

-- Threads can be created in a suspended state by setting the last optional parameter to `true` in the `RegisterNewThread` method.
+- Threads can be initialized in a suspended state by setting the third parameter to `true` in the `CreateNewThread` method.
+- Threads can be registered to run only in debug environments by setting the last parameter to `true` in the `CreateNewThread` method.